-After the raw material prices for neodymium had been more or less in balance in the last two years since summer 2015, we had to notice significant price increases in the last few weeks.
-There are various reasons for this situation.
-The raw material neodymium, which is important for the magnet industry, is mainly mined in Asia, the Chinese government artificially curtailed the export of this raw material or neodymium magnets / NdFeB magnets through export restrictions, as not only raw magnets should be exported but machines and systems which are manufactured in the Far East contain these parts.
-As a result, the number of companies that mine these valuable raw materials has steadily decreased.
+Price development for rare earths - February 2022 in RMB/mt.
+Since the beginning of last year, the raw material price for neodymium has almost tripled.
+The proportion of neodymium within the magnet material NdFeB averages around 32%, which consequently means a significant price increase for neodymium magnets.
+The raw material neodymium, which is important for the magnet industry, is mainly mined in Asia, the Chinese government artificially reduced the export of this raw material or neodymium magnets / NdFeB magnets through export restrictions, since not only raw magnets should be exported but machines and systems manufactured in the Far East contain these parts.
+As a result, the number of companies mining these valuable raw materials steadily decreased.
 So it was only a matter of time before there was another wave of price increases.

-We have to increase our prices: depending on the further development, prices have to be adjusted, especially for neodymium raw magnets and neodymium magnet systems.
+We are forced to increase our prices: Depending on further developments, prices must be adjusted, especially for neodymium raw magnets and neodymium magnet systems.

 The recent price increase is shown below:

-The price of neodymium doubled in the third quarter of 2017 to $ 76 per kilogram compared to the beginning of the year.
-Neodymium thus experienced the strongest price increase among the 15 most important rare earth metals in the past year.
-The price increased to just under 100 euros per kilo.
+The price of neodymium increased again in the first quarter of 2022 compared to the beginning of the year.
+Among the 15 most important rare earth metals, neodymium experienced the strongest price increase in the past year and continues to rise in the first quarter of 2022.